DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/participants.md

 This documentation provides a comprehensive guide to the ECF API (Early Career Framework) participants endpoint.
 It serves as a reference for both technical and product teams, ensuring everyone understands how participant data is structured, accessed, and managed within the system.

-The ECF participants endpoint allows authorized users to retrieve information about Early Career Teachers (ECTs) and Mentors who are registered in the ECF programme.
+The ECF participants endpoint allows authorised users to retrieve information about Early Career Teachers (ECTs) and Mentors who are registered in the ECF programme.
 This documentation explains the participant journey from registration to API visibility, detailing the conditions, attributes, and interactions involved in the process.

 ## Contents